 Course Description The Honours Program in Physics is designed to give students an advanced understanding of specific topics in modern physics through coursework and a research project.
-PHYS4110 and PHYS4210 comprise coursework related to current research interests in Physics - Surface Physics, Near-Earth Space Physics, Solid State Physics and Medical Physics.
-PHYS4110 and PHYS4210 together comprise 90 hours of lectures which must include three compulsory core topics from Quantum Mechanics, Solid State Physics, and three elective topics.
-As a part of PHYS4110 and PHYS4210, students will complete work on research methodology.
+PHYS4120 and PHYS4220 comprise a research project related to current research interests in Physics.
 Requisites This course is only available to students enrolled in the Bachelor of Science (Honours) program.

-Assumed Knowledge A major in Physics with a Credit grade average in at least 40 units of 3000 level physics courses.
-Contact Hours Callaghan Integrated Learning Session Face to Face On Campus 50 hour(s) per Term Full Term Each content topic runs for 15 hours per semester.
-Actual contact hours will depend on the number of topics chosen per semester.
-The research methodology topic will be run by flexible delivery equivalent to 10 hours of contact per semester.
-Unit Weighting Workload This contact type has a compulsory requirement.
+Assumed Knowledge Contact Hours A major in Physics with a Credit grade average in at least 40 units of 3000 level physics courses.
+Callaghan Individual Supervision Face to Face On Campus 2 hour(s) per Week for Full Term Meeting and laboratory times will be by arrangement with the Unit Weighting Workload This contact type has a compulsory requirement.
 20 Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.